-The story explains how fisherman used to have the problem of cod becoming bored and under-stimulated while being “tanked” during the boat ride from Alaska to China which would cause them to become stale and tasteless.
+Well, a “catfish” is a term derived from an old fish story told to MTV’s CatfishNev Schulman about stimulating cod to increase the taste and texture.
+The story explains how fishermen used to have the problem of cod becoming bored and under-stimulated while being “tanked” during the boat ride from Alaska to China which would cause them to become stale and tasteless.
 Someone came up with an idea to put catfish in the tanks with the cod.

 Being a natural predator (we haven’t been able to verify this as we couldn’t find any data supporting the claim and the fact that catfish are freshwater fish), the catfish would chase the cod and keep them moving and agile which, in return would produce a better quality cod.

 Well, Vince (the husband of the woman; Angela who “catfished” Nev) compared this story to her efforts in contrast to their online relationship where she lured him in and “stimulated” him.
-This metaphor is an excellent way to put it since most of these online relationships are purely selfish and the catfish usually has a motive for what they’re doing.
+This metaphor is an excellent way to put it since most of these online relationships are purely selfish and the catfish usually have a motive for what they’re doing.

-Because of the show, the term “catfish” describes a recently popular “outed” dating scam and is a term coined by “Nev” Yaniv Schulman and his film crew including Max Joseph (Nev’s partner from the TV show Catfish) leading back from the movie Catfish.
+Because of the show, the term “catfish” describes a recently popular “outed” dating scam and is a term coined by “Nev” Yaniv Schulman and his film crew including Max Joseph (Nev’s partner from the TV show “Catfish”) leading back from the movie Catfish.

 A catfish scam occurs when someone assumes a persona (or many) to trick another person into believing that they’re that person online.
-Often a “catfish” will go to extremes to continue their lie and typically use social networks, dating sites, and all different types online forums.
+Often a “catfish” will go to extremes to continue their lie and typically use social networks, dating sites, and all different types of online forums.

-They might display fake profile pictures, get a separate phone line and even create a complete online profile with “fake” friends to cover their tracks.
+They might display fake profile pictures, get a separate phone line, and even create a complete online profile with “fake” friends to cover their tracks.
 Often, there is a reason why people choose to create these fake profiles.
 Below you can see why someone might decide to create a phony catfish profile.

 What Does It Mean When Someone Says That They’ve Been Catfished?